awsdocs/aws-doc-sdk-examples/.rust_alpha/kinesis/README.md

-# AWS SDK for Rust code examples
+# AWS SDK for Rust code examples for Amazon Kinesis

 ## Purpose